 Severity values of 20 and above indicate very serious errors that involve either the hardware or SQL Server itself, which threatens the integrity of one or more databases or the SQL Server service.
 Errors in the severity range 20 to 24 are written to the SQL Server error log.
 The connection on which a severity error of 20 or greater occurs will, in almost all circumstances, be automatically closed.
-An error of severity 25 will terminate the SQL Server service immediately.

-For more information about Database Engine error severity levels, see the topic Database Engine Error Severities in the SQL Server 2016 Technical Documentation:
+For more information about Database Engine error severity levels, see the topic Database Engine Error Severities in the SQL Server Technical Documentation: